collocations.org

 This realization of our dreams surpassed even our wildest expectations.

-future | general, widespread
+common, general, widespread

 There is still a general expectation that married couples will have children.

-VERB + EXPECTATION
+VERB + expectation

 have, hold

-You have unrealistic expectations. | differences in the expectations held by different social groups
+differences in the expectations held by different social groups

-form
+establish, form

 the way in which expectations are formed

-arouse, build up, create, raise, set up
+arouse, build, build up, create, generate, raise, set, set up

 the high expectations aroused by civil rights legislation

-Her approach to welfare sought to lower people''s expectations and impose work discipline.
+Her approach sought to lower people's expectations.

 influence, shape